cbanciu667/aws-init/README.md

 12. git commit on master branch

-ATENTION: this will triger only generate the master pipelinesand it will not triger any module pipeline for deployments.\
+ATENTION: this will triger only generate the master pipelines\
+It will not triger any module pipeline for deployments.\
 To triger module pipelines you need to commit and push to the specific module repo including buildspec.yml and other elements.